theoreticallyjosh/logseq-plugin-harper/README.md

 # `logseq-plugin-harper`

-The [Harper](https://writewithharper.com/) [Logseq](https://logseq.com/) plugin is a powerful, privacy-first grammar and spell-checking tool designed specifically for Obsidian users.
+The [Harper](https://writewithharper.com/) [Logseq](https://logseq.com/) plugin is a powerful, privacy-first grammar and spell-checking tool.
 Unlike many other grammar checkers, Harper operates entirely offline, ensuring your data remains secure while providing real-time, high-performance corrections.
 This plugin is ideal for writers, academics, and developers who value privacy and efficiency in their workflows.

 ![A screenshot of Logseq with Harper installed](./screenshot.png)